giuliocalzolari/terraform-aws-lambda-poweroff/README.md

-# AWS Lambda Route 53 Auto CNAME
+# AWS Lambda Poweroff EC2/RDS

-## Terraform version
-Module compatible with Terraform `0.12`
+This lambda allow to poweroff all EC2 and RDS in a specific time range and with a timezone proper offset for each region

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->